ezhang17/wildfire-analysis/README.md

 These modules can be installed using the `pip install <module name>` command.

 #### Output Files
 The visualizations created in this part can be found in the `asthma_analysis_visualizations` folder of this repository.
+The visualizations include intial exploratory data analysis of the asthma dataset, comparison trend charts for county level and state level asthma data, and a comparison with smoke estimates.

 ### Final Report
 The final written report includes background research, methodology, findings, implications, and discussions of limitations.
 The report can be found in the root of this repository as `Final Report.pdf`.
 The report also discusses the role of human centered data science in the design and implementation of this project.